FRITZ!Box 6890 LTE – Service - Knowledge Base

 Using a debit card reader with the FRITZ!Box

-If your debit card reader is equipped with a LAN port (Ethernet) and/or has a wireless module, you can simply connect it to a LAN port or the wireless network of your FRITZ!Box and use it to read debit cards.
+If your debit card reader has a network port or is equipped with wireless LAN (WiFi), you can simply connect it to a LAN port or the wireless network of your FRITZ!Box and use it to read debit cards.

 Note:If your debit card reader only has an analog port, you can configure the debit card reader as a telephony device in the FRITZ!Box.

 Note:The configuration procedure and notes on functions given in this guide refer to the latest FRITZ!OS for your FRITZ!Box.

 In the factory settings, the FRITZ!Box automatically assigns the correct IP settings to all devices via DHCP.
 If you disabled the FRITZ!Box's DHCP server, re-enable it: